itzi97/dotfiles/README.md

 There are 2 versions of neovim configurations:

-- `nvim`
 - `nvim-stable`
+- `neovim-unstable`

-This is due to `nvim` being used as a playground to test new configurations, whilst `nvim-stable` being configurations that I'm more familiar with and have worked for me in the past.
+This is due to `neovim-unstable` being used as a playground to test new configurations, whilst `neovim-stable` being configurations that I'm more familiar with and have worked for me in the past.